-- School staff usually speak with a parent about a child's progress. - · Hospital staff often speak with a patient's spouse, other relative, or friend about the patient's condition or prognosis.
+- School staff usually speak with a parent about a child's progress. - Hospital staff often discuss a patient's condition or prognosis with the patient's spouse, other relatives, or friends.

-The rules refer to such people as companions and require covered entities to provide effective communication for companions who have communication disabilities.
+The rules refer to such people as companions and require covered entities to communicate effectively with companions with communication disabilities.
 The term companion includes any family member, friend, or associate of a person seeking or receiving an entity's goods or services who is an appropriate person with whom the entity should communicate.